Finite group subschemes of abelian varieties over finite fields

-Assume now that $f_A$ has multiple roots.
+Assume now that $f_A$ is not separable.
 It follows from the classification of Weil polynomials (see~\cite{MN}), that only the cases $(6)-(8)$ are possible.
-The case $(6)$ follows from the Proposition~\ref{np_deg2}, and the case $(8)$ is obvious since Frobenius acts by multiplication by $\mp\sqrt{q}$.
-By Corollary~\ref{main_av_tors1} conditions of $(7a)$, $(7b)$ and $(7c(i))$ are necessary.
-Let us prove the sufficiency.
-First we construct Tate modules with the prescribed Frobenius action.
-The case $(7a)$ is obvious and in $(7b)$ $T_\ell(A)\cong T_1\oplus T_2$, where $T_i$ is a free module of rank $2$ over $R_i=\ZZ_\ell[t]/P_i\ZZ_\ell[t]$.
-The module $T_1$ is uniquely determined, and $T_2$ can be constructed using Theorem~\ref{main2}.
+The case $(6)$ follows from the Proposition~\ref{np_deg2}, and the case $(8)$ is obvious since Frobenius acts as multiplication by $\mp\sqrt{q}$.
+By Corollary~\ref{main_av_tors1}, the conditions of $(7a)$, $(7b)$ and $(7c(i))$ are necessary.
+Let us prove that they are sufficient.
+We have to construct Tate module $T$ with the prescribed Frobenius action.
+Then by Lemma~\ref{lem_on_Tate_module}, there exists an abelian variety $B$ in the isogeny class of $A$ such that $T\cong T_\ell(B)$.